New snacks on sale now for a limited time! Use code NEW for 15% off.

 However!
 It is still a work in progress so please use it as a general guide rather than a prescriptive one.

-And the usual caveats apply with the use of MB (i.e. the contraindications, your individual response may vary, etc)
+And the usual caveats apply with the use of methylene blue (i.e., the contraindications, your individual response may vary, etc.).

-Note it’s okay to swallow the troches for this protocol rather than use them as buccal troches, however, some users report they do feel better on arrival if they use them buccally.
+Note that it’s okay to swallow the troches for this protocol rather than use them as buccal troches.
+However, some users report they do feel better on arrival if they use them buccally.

 Protocol: